Adventure begins at the gravel road

 Not everyone is content with the status quo, sometimes you must go beyond your limits to understand where you truly belong.”

-Melissa has been a globe-trotter from an early age having grown up internationally with a father who was a Director at MI6 and a mother is an artists and a retired Brit/US History Professor, born in Egypt.
-Melissa calls both London and Vancouver her home.
+Melissa has been a globe-trotter from an early age having grown up internationally with a father who was a Director at MI6 and a mother who is an artist and a retired Brit/US History Professor, born in Egypt.

 This blog is dedicated to my brother Oliver, who will always be in our hearts.